maniospas/pygrank/docs/userguide/basics.md

 A *graph signal* is a way to organize numerical values that correspond to the nodes of a graph.
-Signals are used as the inputs and outputs of node ranking algorithms, although calls to the latter are overloaded to automatically construct signals if different arguments are provided.
-Below is how to create a simple signal attached on a `nextoworkx` graph that includes nodes 'A' and 'C' with values of 3 and 2 respectively and sets 0 to all other nodes.
+Signals are used as the inputs and outputs of node ranking algorithms, although calls to the algorithms are overloaded to automatically construct signals if different types of arguments are provided.
+The example below creates a signal attached on a `networkx` graph that includes nodes 'A' and 'C' with values of 3 and 2 respectively and sets 0 to all other nodes.
 Learn about different graph types you can work with in the setup guide [here](setup.md).